 - Student can take many CBEs as they as long as they have room in their degree plan and fit in with the university transfer credit policies.

-- No more than 50% of major courses can be completed as CBEs
+- No more than 50% of major courses and no more than 3 specialization courses can be completed as CBEs

 - Prior Learning Assessment (PLA)